Skip to content

 Worked Example: A Groundworker's Shift

-A groundworker uses two tools during a morning shift:
+A groundworker uses two tools during a shift:

 This is over 400 points (ELV), which means the worker has exceeded the legal exposure limit.
 The employer must immediately reduce exposure — rotate the worker off vibrating tools, substitute with lower-vibration equipment, or reduce trigger time.